Connect with us

 The Dairy Farmers of Wisconsin

 In essence, cheesemaking is a milk concentration process.
 Cheesemakers want their final product to have the milk proteins, fat and nutrients, without as much of the water.
 For example, the main milk protein that is captured in the cheesemaking process is casein.
 Milk might contain about 2.5% casein content, but a finished cheese like cheddar may contain about 25% casein (protein).
-So cheese contains lots of nutrients protein, calcium and fat.
+So cheese contains lots of nutrients including protein, calcium and fat.

 Infinite possibilities with cheese